 An apprenticeship, which must last for a minimum of 12 months, combines hands-on work with the opportunity to train and obtain qualifications.
-It’s also a paid position, so you earn while you learn.
+It is also a paid position, so you earn while you learn.
 At least 20% of your time is set aside for learning, usually at a college, university or training provider.

 The rest of your time is spent applying your knowledge and skills in the actual workplace, doing the job that you set out to get.
-At the end of it, you’ll gain official certification, which will be equivalent to traditional qualifications.
+At the end of it, you will gain official certification, which will be equivalent to traditional qualifications.
 Apprenticeship levels are set and equivalent to as follows:

-- 2 (Intermediate): GCSEs at grades A* to C
+- 2 (Intermediate): GCSEs

-- 3 (Advanced): A-levels at grades A to E
+- 3 (Advanced): A-levels

 - 4 (Higher): foundation degree